Servoy/svyPhonegap/README.md

 # svyPhonegap
-A simple bridge to connect Servoy to Phonegap’s native plugins.
+A web service to connect Servoy to Phonegap’s native plugins.